Battle of Samarinda: Sanga Sanga oilfield demolition

-Dutch Defense Realigment
+Dutch defense realignment

 On 22 January, the General Headquarters (AHK) in Bandung instructed Monteiro to leave 4 brigades (ca. 15-18 man each) in Sanga Sanga to prevent enemy landing along the Mahakam River.
 Monteiro perceived that since his forces does not have the adequate manpower for this order, he advised for his force to focus on the defense of the road that ran from the Mahakam River all the way to Samarinda II (2,5 km long).
 AHK ignored his advice, and the original order had to be carried out.
 But then, AHK clarified their position again, and instructed Monteiro to conduct the delaying action on the river, in boats.
 At the time, Monteiro only had two available vessels for this task: Triton (A Gouvernementsmarine vessel) and the P-1 patrol boat that escaped from Tarakan and arrived on 19 January.
 Monteiro ordered Sgt.
 Maj.
 J. Schrander to stay behind with 80 men and several remaining demolition engineers at Sanga Sanga.
 After conducting the final destruction to the oilfields, Schrander's detachment must inflict as much casualty on the Japanese as possible.
 In the meantime, Monteiro requisitioned all available sailing vessels - ca. forty ships, ranging from small motor boats to 100 tonnes coasters - and divided them into four groups, staffed by about 250 people under a commander.
 Monteiro also moved his headquarter from Sanga Sanga to Samarinda and had Lt.
 Hoogendorn destroyed the oil pipeline along the Dondang stream.
 Finally, any troops that are not suitable for the river delaying action are withdrawn to Samarinda II.

 On 24 January, Hoogenband evacuated his troops from Balikpapan, rendering Monteiro to rely on civilian reports for intelligence sources.
 Even though reports gave unclear picture of the situation at Balikpapan, it pointed out that Japanese forces intended to advance through the pipeline to Sanga Sanga and also over the water, with expectations that they will arrive in Samarinda by February.